featbit/featbit/.github/ISSUE_TEMPLATE/contribution_task.md

 - merge featbit main into your current branch
 - run `npm run i18n`

-and commit the following files:
+and commit the following files if there are any changes:
 - [messages.xlf](../../modules/front-end/src/locale/messages.xlf)
 - [messages.zh.xlf](../../modules/front-end/src/locale/messages.zh.xlf)